etendue/CarND-Vehicle-Detection/writeup_report.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I introduced in the pipeline 4 parameters to minimize the false positive and smoothing the bounding box moving (**see code cell TODO** )
+I introduced in the pipeline 4 parameters to minimize the false positive and smoothing the bounding box moving (**see code cell 18** )

 | parameter        | defition   | value|
 |:-------------:|:-------------:|:-----------:|